brianspiering/quotes_from_me/README.md

 "Question: What is cheaper than more hardware?"
 "Answer: Math!"

+"I don't spend my time wishing for a light pack,
+I train for a strong back."

 "Algorithms are king; Implementations are queen."

 "Metrics are like swimsuits.
 They show some things, but they don't show everything."